ibm-cloud-docs/virtualization/hyper-v-setup.md

 Next, set the first network adapter.
 If a Linux Operating System is being installed on the virtual machine, select **Not Connected**.
 If Windows is being installed, select **Private**, then click **Next**.

 You can change the following settings for the virtual disk: file name, the storage location, and size.
-Make any applicable changed and click **Next**.
+Make any applicable changes and click **Next**.

-The installation media needs to be set.
+You need to set the installation media.
 Select **Install an operating system from a boot CD/DVD-ROM > Image file (.iso)** to set the location of the CD/DVD image file for your installation media.
 Click **Next**, view the summary and click **Finish** to close the window.

 Lastly, you need to create the virtual network adapters.
 The new virtual machine is now listed under the **Virtual Machines** section of the Hyper-v Manager.
 Right-click the new virtual machine click **Settings**.